Faculty and Staff Career Toolkit

 • Encourage students to take a career course.

-The Fleishman Career Center manages several career courses that provide students with career readiness skills and experiences.
+The Fleishman Career Center manages career courses that provide students with career readiness skills and experiences.
 Each course is designed for students at different stages of their career development journey.

 • Career Exploration Course (CDCI 200)